tchalvak/chat-app/README.markdown

 Acceptance Criteria:

-Post short messages, 250 char limit, and see all messages after posting.
+- Post short messages, 250 char limit, and see all messages after posting.
-Random, but unique usernames.
+- Random, but unique usernames.
-Track all messages in database for 10 days, but clear any after that.
+- <strike>Track all messages in database for 10 days, but clear any after that.</strike>

 Extra credit:

-Bad words filter to change an array of bad words to be censored.
+- Bad words filter to change an array of bad words to be censored.
-Applications should have a config file & logging system.
+- Applications should have a config file & logging system.
-Application should be able to limit connected users.
+- Application should be able to limit connected users.

 ## Install the app on linux!